Yağız Kaan Erdoğmuş: Chess career

 In 2018, Erdoğmuş won the U-8 category at the 6th Çeşme International Open Chess Tournament 2018, and won the same age-group category in the 2019 Turkey Youth Chess Championship.
-He won the U-8 European Chess Championship in 2019, winning all his 8 games and having secured the title before the final round.
+He won the U-8 European Chess Championship in 2019, winning all 8 of his games and having secured the title before the final round.

-He attained the International Master title during the 3rd FIDE Council in 2022, following a commendable performance at the Svetozar Gligoric Memorial Chess Tournament in Serbia.
+Erdoğmuş attained the International Master title during the 3rd FIDE Council in 2022, following a commendable performance at the Svetozar Gligorić Memorial Chess Tournament in Serbia.
 The same year, he won the ChessKid Youth Speed Chess Championship online tournament.
 The following year, at the same tournament, he ranked 9th with 7.5 points in 10 games, while he also participated in advanced training and competitions in 2023.

-In April 2024, his results at the Grenke Chess Festival advanced Erdoğmuş to the Grandmaster level, making him the 4th-youngest GM of all time.
+In April 2024, Erdoğmuş achieved the Grandmaster title following his performance at the Grenke Chess Festival, making him the 4th-youngest GM of all time.

 In May 2024, Erdoğmuş reached a rating of 2569, breaking Hungarian GM Judit Polgár's 35-year-old record as the highest ever rated player before the age of 13, while Polgar remained the highest ever ranked 12-year-old.

-In July 2024, he won both U13 and U16 ChessKid Youth Championship tournaments, while, in October of the same year, he became the youngest player ever to reach a 2600 rating, at the age of 13 years, 3 months and 28 days, beating by nearly a year the previous record, held since 1989 also by Polgar.
+In July 2024, Erdoğmuş won both the U13 and U16 ChessKid Youth Championship tournaments.
+In October 2024, he became the youngest player ever to reach a 2600 rating by nearly a year at the age of 13 years, 3 months and 28 days, beating the previous record, held by Polgár since 1989.

-In May 2025, he tied at 2nd place with Sweden's top GM Nils Grandelius in the TePe Sigeman & Co Chess Tournament, and, in July, he faced 49-year-old Russian GM Peter Svidler in a "Clash of Generations," a match of 6 classical games and 12 blitz games.
+In May 2025, Erdoğmuş tied for 2nd place with Sweden's top GM Nils Grandelius in the TePe Sigeman & Co chess tournament.
+In July 2025, he faced 49-year-old Russian GM Peter Svidler in a "Clash of Generations," a match of 6 classical games and 12 blitz games.
 Erdoğmuş won the classical portion of the match with 4–2 points, scoring 3 victories, while losing heavily in the blitz portion by 2–10 points.
-The outcome of the match propelled Erdoğmuş to the Top 100 in classical rating at the age of 14, making him the 2nd-youngest player in history to make it at that age into the Top 100, behind only Judit Polgar who had made it at the age of 12.
+The outcome of the match propelled Erdoğmuş to the Top 100 in classical rating at the age of 14, making him the 2nd-youngest player in history to make it at that age into the Top 100, behind only Judit Polgár, who had made it at the age of 12.